-Within this big collaboration, I joined as a member of the visual documentation team and working with Joan Prahara Bumi.
-In order to record The river environment condition as information that easy to understand, we made a 360-degree panoramic picture on every water sampling location.
+Within this big collaboration, I joined as a member of the visual documentation team and worked with Joan Prahara Bumi.
+In order to record The river environment condition as information that is easy to understand, we made a 360-degree panoramic picture of every water sampling location.
 To support the process, we made a small research to build a simple extension tool for our tripod, which is a homemade panoramic head that only costs approximately $1.
-Although still need enhancement, the tool itself that we called as The DIY 360-Degree Panohead V.01 is already quite useful to support the process of environmental monitoring documentation.
+Although still need enhancement, the tool itself that we called The DIY 360-Degree Panohead V.01 is already quite useful to support the process of environmental monitoring documentation.

 The river environment condition documentation itself is conducted in about 20 locations that spread along the Code River, which are still in the administrative territory of Yogyakarta city.

 Moreover, within the process, we produced raw pictures as material usually about 45-50 pictures from each spot location.
 From this point, all of those pictures became part and stitched all together and made the 360-degree picture.

 Within the process of 360-degree panoramic picture-making, the documentation team also make a collaboration with Budi Prakosa, Lifepatch member who is a programmer.
 In his hand, all the material pictures stitch together with PTGui, a panoramic stitching software that originally developed as a Graphical User Interface for Panorama Tools.